Roger Mortimer M.D.

 Family & Community Medicine and HIV

 Dr. Mortimer received his MD degree from University of Sherbrooke, Quebec, Canada.
-He holds BA degrees in Psychology and Biology from the UC Berkeley.
+He holds a BA degree in psychology and biology from UC Berkeley.
 He completed his residency in Family Medicine at UCSF Fresno.

-Dr. Mortimer is Medical Director of the CMC Family Health Center.
+Dr. Mortimer is the Medical Director of the CMC Family Health Center.
 In addition, he provides primary and HIV specialty care at the CMC Special Services Clinic.
-He also serves as faculty to the Pacific AIDS Education and Training Center.
+He also serves as a faculty member at the Pacific AIDS Education and Training Center.

 Dr. Mortimer does research in HIV, case management, and patient-physician communication.